IBS-International-Business-School/skib353_24a-group-research-project-report-skib353-template-2/GROUP RESEARCH PROJECT REPORT.md

 ## Methodology
 ...

 ## Results

+### Investment in High-Risk Assets

+One of the aspects we researched was the relationship between age and risky investments.
+Our results strongly supported the hypothesis that younger generations are more comfortable with high-risk investments and are more likely to populate their portfolios with assets such as cryptocurrencies, NFTs, and other speculative instruments.
+In Figure 1, we illustrate the average comfort level of each age group with investing in high-risk assets, measured on a scale of 1-5.
+Responses showed that the youngest age groups (18-22 and 23-28) exhibited the highest comfort levels, with an average rating of 4.5.
+We attribute this to a combination of lower financial literacy and higher internet literacy.
+The accessibility of online resources and the influence of social media likely reduce the perceived intimidation associated with the volatility of such assets.
+As expected, the comfort level progressively decreases with age.

+Figure 2 presents the average percentage of high-risk assets within each age group’s portfolio.
+The largest proportion (approximately 51%) is associated with the youngest age group (18-22), followed closely by the 23-28 group at 49%.
+This proportion decreases to 30%, 21%, and finally 5% for the oldest age group (45+).
+This distribution demonstrates a stark contrast: the youngest groups tend to "put their eggs in one basket," while older groups deliberately avoid high-risk assets.
+Several factors may explain this pattern.
+Younger adults, with comparatively less disposable income, are drawn to higher returns despite the associated risks.
+Meanwhile, older generations, benefiting from stable incomes and accumulated assets, prioritize diversified portfolios with moderate risks to achieve long-term financial stability.
 ### Portfolio Diversification
 Our findings strongly support the hypothesis that as investors age, they diversify their portfolios across a broader range of asset classes.